-Former farm and sheriff's farm - cultural monument of special importance.
+Former farm and sheriff's estate

 Informationen zur Corona Pandemie.
 Verordnungen, getroffene Schutzmaßnahmen und Angebote.
 Hier finden Sie einen aktuellen Überblick…

-The history of the farm, which has been uninhabited since 1992, can be traced back to the earliest possession of the St. Gallen monastery in Retterschen 799.
-Until 1809, the estate was owned by highly regarded foreign landlords as a large farming fiefdom and was managed by their serf farmers.
-Since the middle of the 17th century, the Huster family lived on the farm, which they were able to acquire in 1809.
-In the 19th and at the beginning of the 20th century the family modernised the farm and the buildings in the course of the agricultural structural change.
-Under sheriff Franz Josef Huster, the estate had a special status as the sheriff's Court of the municipality.
-The living quarters were rebuilt by him in 1855 and equipped with an office where the municipal administration was based until 1870.
-After the two world wars in the 20th century with their noticeable consequences.
-For the family, the gradual decline with the abandonment of agriculture was successful until the touching fate of the last resident Theresia Milz, who died in 2000.
+The history of the farm, uninhabited since 1992, can be traced back to the earliest possession of the monastery of St. Gallen in Retterschen around 800.
+Until 1809, the estate was owned as a large-scale peasant fief by respected foreign landlords (Lords of Stegen, wealthy citizens of the imperial city of Lindau, Lords of Sirgenstein) and was farmed by their serfs.
+Since the middle of the 17th century, the Huster family lived on the farm, which they were able to acquire as property in 1809.
+In the 19th and at the beginning of the 20th century, in the course of the agricultural structural changes, the family carried out the modernization of the farm and the buildings.
+Under Schultheiß Franz JosephHuster, the estate had a special position as Schultheißenhof of the then municipality of Nonnenbach, which was not united with the former municipality of Hemigkofen to form the present municipality of Kressbronn until 1934.
+Soon after his election, Schultheiß Huster had the residential part rebuilt in 1855 in a representative style for the time and equipped with an office, in which the municipal administration had its seat until 1870.
+After the two world wars in the 20th century with their noticeable consequences for the family, there was a gradual decline with the abandonment of agriculture until the touching fate of the last inhabitant Theresia Milz, who died in 2000.

 Today, a total of four buildings from three centuries form an impressive ensemble:

 - Main house (1855/75) with living quarters, stables and hayloft.